cristaloleg/awesome-manifesto/README.md

   - slowdowns without a reason

 ### Database
+- [ ] think about your data
+  - don't use SQL/NoSQL without a reason
 - [ ] keep models normalized
   - less storage, better performance
-- [ ] think about your data
-  - don't use SQL/NoSQL without a reason
+- [ ] but don't normalized without a reason
+  - everything is a trade off
 - [ ] use timestamp to store a date/time
   - this will save you from formatting hell
 - [ ] log slow queries